valeriahoyosm/Valeria_HM_cv/index.md

 ## About Me

-Welcome to my website!
+Welcome to my website :)!

-I hold a Bachelor's degree in Economics from Universidad del Pacífico. and I also work as a research assistant for Professor [María Pía Basurto](https://sites.google.com/view/maria-pia-basurto/home), researching topics related to development economics, education, gender, and public policy.
-My research interests focus on impact evaluation and public policy.
+Bachelor’s degree in Economics from Universidad del Pacífico with over two years of research experience in impact evaluation, field experiments, and administrative data analysis.
+Passionate about applying quantitative methods to generate evidence that informs public policy and improves decision-making.

 You can consult my [CV](https://valeriahoyosm.github.io/Valeria_HM_cv/assets/files/CV_Valeria_Hoyos.pdf) for more details.